-If you don’t grind a tree stump, it will attract pests, develop new shoots and in cases where the parent tree was diseased, failing to grind it can encourage the disease to spread to neighboring trees.
+If you don’t grind a tree stump, it will attract pests, and develop new shoots and in cases where the parent tree was diseased, failing to grind it can encourage the disease to spread to neighboring trees.

 Here is what you should know about stump grinding and why it is necessary.